dektrium/yii2-user/docs/overriding-controllers.md

 Step 2: Add your controller to controller map
 ---------------------------------------------

-To let Yii2-user know about your controller you should add it to controller map as follows:
+To let Yii2-user know about your controller, you should add it to the module's controller map, as follows:

 ```php
 ...